Growth-Kinetics/diffmem_sample_memory/memories/contexts/murder_of_sir_danvers_carew.md

         *   The butt end of a green cheque book, partially surviving the fire.
         *   The other half of the broken murder weapon, found behind a door.
         *   A bank account in Hyde's name containing "several thousand pounds."
+*   **Key Document: The "Hyde" Letter**
+    ↳ **Description:** A note signed by "Edward Hyde" assuring Dr. Jekyll of his safety and means of escape.
+    ↳ **Provenance:** Given to Utterson by Jekyll, who claimed it was hand-delivered.
+This is contradicted by Poole, suggesting it was written inside the laboratory.
+Jekyll claimed to have burned the envelope.
+    ↳ **Forensic Finding:** Handwriting analysis by Mr. Guest reveals the script is identical to Dr. Jekyll's, only sloped differently.
+This indicates the letter is a forgery.
 /END 🔎 **Evidence & Crime Scenes**

 /START